-Where the benefits or need for the development are considered to justify the removal of such important features, development will only be supported where appropriate mitigation and compensatory measures are put in place to address their removal.
+Where the benefits or need for the development are considered to justify the removal of important local features, development will only be supported where appropriate mitigation and compensatory measures are put in place to address their removal.
+This will not normally be appropriate for nationally protected features and Ancient Woodland.